If you want to reach more of the right people, you can do so with several types of Google Ads.

 9. YouTube Video Ads

 Also known as in-stream ads, these are either skippable or non-skippable ads that YouTube puts in nearly any video past a certain length.
-Videos of more than ten minutes in length may have an intro- as well as an outro-ad and intermittent ad breaks.
+Videos of more than ten minutes in length may have an intro and an outro-ad and intermittent ad breaks.

-For skippable ads, YouTube will only count a “view” as more than 30 seconds or the entire duration of the ad if your ad is less than 30 seconds long.
+For skippable ads, YouTube will only count a “view” as more than 30 seconds or the entire ad duration if your ad is less than 30 seconds long.
 For non-skippable ads, every view is (naturally) counted.

 10. YouTube Bumper Ads

-These are rarer, relatively cost-effective ads that only run about six seconds – not long enough to present any meaningful message but long enough to remind viewers of a certain product or flex your branding.
-For example, a fast-food chain or snack food company can easily use a bumper ad to remind viewers of an ongoing promotional item or a new flavor.
-If your business is unknown to viewers, trying to gain any recognition in six seconds can be quite difficult.
+These are rarer, relatively cost-effective ads that only run about six seconds – not long enough to present any meaningful message but long enough to remind viewers of a particular product or flex your branding.
+For example, a fast-food or snack company can easily use a bumper ad to remind viewers of an ongoing promotional item or a new flavor.
+If your business is unknown to viewers, trying to gain recognition in six seconds can be tricky.
 But depending on the niche you are targeting – and your dominance in that niche – these ads can be a great way to introduce gentle reminders into related content and funnel more organic traffic toward your products or services.

 As powerful as Google is, and as much as it leverages its stranglehold on the search engine industry, it isn’t the only big fish in the pond regarding ad options.
 However, it is one of the more important ones – and making the most of your online ad budget often means including at least a handful of campaigns on Google products, whether it’s Google Search, Google Shopping, YouTube, or Google’s immense ad network spanning across millions of websites.